Israelis to Celebrate Biblical Ingathering, on Aliyah Day

 https://m.knesset.gov.il/EN/News/Pages/KnessetMkAliya.aspx

-It is not by chance that the day falls on that date, says Yishai Fleischer, international spokesperson for the Hebron Jewish community and the person who invented the holiday.
+It is not by chance that the day falls on that date, says Yishai Fleisher, international spokesperson for the Hebron Jewish community and also the person who invented the holiday.

 This Torah portion relates the directive that God gave to the Biblical Patriarch Abraham, telling him, “Go from your land, from your birthplace and from your father’s house, to the land which I will show you.”